-- 1. Application may be made to the Presidency for review of: - A decision under regulation 70, sub-regulation 2, refusing to include a person in the list of counsel;

-- b) A decision under regulation 71, sub-regulation 1, removing counsel from the list of counsel; or - c) A decision under regulation 71, sub-regulation 2, suspending counsel from the list of counsel. - Applications as described in sub-regulation 1 shall be set out in accordance with regulation 23 and be filed within 15 days of notification of the relevant decision of the Registrar. - 3.
-The Registrar may file a response within 15 days of notification of the application as referred to in sub-regulations 1 and 2. - 4.
-The Presidency may ask the Registrar to provide any additional information necessary to decide on the application.
+- 1. An application may be made to the Presidency for review of: - (a) A decision under regulation 70, sub-regulation 2, refusing to include a person in the list of counsel; - (b) A decision under regulation 71, sub-regulation 1, removing counsel from the list of counsel; - (c) A decision under regulation 71, sub-regulation 2, suspending counsel from the list of counsel; or - (d) A decision by the Registrar refusing to confirm the retention of counsel where legal assistance is not paid by the Court. - Applications as described in sub-regulation 1 shall be set out in accordance with regulation 23 and shall be filed within 15 days of notification of the relevant decision of the Registrar. - 3.
+The Registrar may file a response within 15 days of notification of the applications referred to in sub-regulation 1. - 4.
+The Presidency may ask the Registrar to provide any additional information necessary to decide on an application.
 The decision of the Presidency shall be final.

-Regulation 73 Duty counsel
+Regulation 7316 Duty counsel